top of page

 He claimed if I had gotten my mouth washed out with soap that Ivory tastes better than Lifebuoy, Lifebuoy better than Dial, Dial has overtones of citrus and industrial chemicals, Irish Spring was “Manly, yes . . .” but he didn’t like it, and Lava had the flavor you'd expect of toxic waste and was abrasive enough to sand all the taste buds off your tongue.

-So, you can imagine my frustration when I figured out later in life that my mother didn’t always tell the truth either.
-“It was for your own good kids.”
+So, you can imagine my frustration when I figured out later in life that my mother didn’t always tell us things.
+Like when we were told that our Uncle died of Cancer but actually he committed suicide.

 That was her justification.
 “It wasn’t really a lie; it was just a little fib.”